The online application for September 2014 is open, the application deadline is January 15, 2014.

 Graduate Program Administrator,

 The course and research demands are heavy, particularly in the first year, and students will require finances to be in place freeing them to focus on their studies.
 Many students admitted to the program receive financial support from teaching and research scholarships.
-In order to be a candidate for financial support, a continuing student is encouraged to apply for the major awards for which s/he is eligible: the SSHRC fellowships (applications due in October); Queen Elizabeth II Scholarships (applications to the Department mid-February).
+In order to be a candidate for financial support, a continuing student should to apply for the major awards for which s/he is eligible: the SSHRC fellowships (applications due in October); Queen Elizabeth II Scholarships (applications to the Division mid-February).
 Incoming students who meet application criteria are invited to apply for the Queen Elizabeth II Scholarships.
 See the section on "Awards and Financial Assistance" of the Graduate Calendar for further information about these major awards as well as other awards available.
+Please see Funding Statistics to see Division success on previous applications.

-The allocation of GATs, GANTs and FGSS scholarships to students is decided by the Graduate Studies Committee in the Department.
-As the budget is not known until the end of April or even later, the Department will try to make most allocations on the basis of its minimum expected budget by early May for funding awarded the following fall and winter.
+The allocation of GATs, GANTs and FGSS scholarships to students is decided by the Graduate Studies Committee in the Division.
+As the budget is not known until the end of April or even later, the Division will try to make most allocations on the basis of its minimum expected budget by early May for funding awarded the following fall and winter.

 GATs, GANTs and FGSS scholarships are normally tenable at the University of Calgary.
 The terms are September-December, January-April, and May-August.
 There is no separate application form for GATs, GANTs or FGSS scholarships.